Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Classical Neural Network for Microorganism Image Analysis

 The manual method for bacteria classification is complex and ineffective.
 In~\cite{Zhu-2010-BCUN}, a bacteria image classification method based on the features generated by \emph{Pulse Coupled Neural Network} (PCNN), which is a biologically inspired ANN based on the work~\cite{Eckhorn-1989-ANNF}, is introduced.
-The workflow of this method is shown in Fig.~\ref{fig25}.
-The acquired images are pre-processed by cropping the image and saving the region of interest first.
+In the workflow, the acquired images are pre-processed by cropping the image and saving the region of interest first.
 Then, the entropy sequence features are generated by PCNN.
 In the end, the classification is done by a classifier based on Euclid distance.
 The experimental results show that this method is feasible and efficient.